-Of the many hassles of supply chain management, one of the biggest headaches can be dealing with outside vendors.
+Of the many hassles of supply chain management, one of the biggest headaches is relationship management with third-party vendors.

 When your success as a business relies on third parties to help you create or deliver your product, it’s crucial that you’re able to deal with those vendors effectively and efficiently.
 Even small problems with partners can lead to big problems with your supply chain.